eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 ### Additional context data for callbacks (ice_c_callbacks_with_context_data.c)

 Sometimes you would like to modify data structures within the callback which are not globally available.
-To realize this we implemented functions called `iox_listener_attach_***_event_with_context_data` which are enabling you to to provide an additional void pointer to the callback as second argument.
+To facilitate this we implemented functions called `iox_listener_attach_***_event_with_context_data` which are enabling you to to provide an additional void pointer to the callback as second argument.

-The following example is a simplified version of the [ice_c_callbacks_subscriber.c](#ice_c_callbacks_subscriber.c) example where we removed the the cyclic heartbeat trigger.
+The following example is a simplified version of the [ice_c_callbacks_subscriber.c](#ice_c_callbacks_subscriber.c) example where we removed the cyclic heartbeat trigger.
 The key difference is that we have a local variable called `counterService` in which we store the `leftCache` and `rightCache` and we let the callback update that variable directly.